netlify/js-client/CONTRIBUTING.md

 This repo uses [ava](https://github.com/avajs/ava) for testing.
 Any files in the `src` directory that have a `.test.js` file extension are automatically detected and run as tests.

-We also test for a few other variables:
+We also test for a few other things:

 - Dependencies (used an unused)
 - Linting
-- Coverage
+- Test coverage
 - Must work with Windows + Unix environments.

 ## Architecture